-Shs 7,360,405,000/- will be for capital investments mainly in the road infrastructure development, upgrading of the bus/taxi park and 900,915,000/- for recurrent expenditure on unpaved urban road maintenance.
-Divisions are expected to spend shs 369,977,000 on bus/taxi park improvement.
+Shs 7,360,405,000/- will be for capital investments mainly in the road infrastructure development, upgrading bus/taxi park and 900,915,000/- for recurrent expenditure on unpaved urban road maintenance.
+Divisions are to spend shs 369,977,000 on bus/taxi park improvement.

-(iii) Details of Off-Budget Activities carried out by NGOs, Central Government, the Private Sector and Donors
+(iii) Details of Off-Budget Activities carried out by NGOs, Central Government, the Private Sector an